 The ICAS career-mentoring process is entirely member-initiated, with interested CAs expected to proactively reach out to potential mentors through CA Connect, our member-exclusive online community platform.

 Here’s a brief summary of how the process works for mentees:

 - CA Connect enables virtual relationships between ICAS members across the many countries in which they operate.

 - Upon completing your CA Connect profile, use the relevant drop-down menu to indicate that you would like to find a mentor.
 This status will then appear on your profile.

-- Perform an Advanced search within the Members Address Book, for those with a ‘Mentor’ status.
+- Perform an Advanced search within the Members Address Book, for those with an ‘I'm available as a mentor’ status.

 - Use the additional search options to filter your search according to your specific requirements, such as the prospective mentor’s geographic location or professional interests.